ArnaldoMatute/Buend-aLabsInJaamSim/README.md

 -	50% of probability of exposure considering lockdowns were not necessary in Macondo (and hopefully either not in the rest of the world).
 -	78% Macondo’s population has manifested willingness to receive the vaccine.

 Given the conditions in which Buendía Labs’ must work, efficiency is the clue to reach challenging goals such as these ones.
-Managers understand that hiring new personnel must be necessary, but the don’t want to make such a decision without any previous thorough analysis.
+Managers understand that hiring new personnel must be necessary, but they don’t want to make such a decision without any previous thorough analysis.
 Thus, building the a JaamSim model has been my main advice for them.
 With this model they have been able to simulate every scenario, being the first one:
 -	Patients can arrive to the center in groups of up to eight people.
 (Uniformly distributed between one and eight)
 -	An interarrival time: Exponentially distributed with mean of 15 minutes.